 Wind your way through Great Smoky Mountains National Park and beyond on a family road trip.
 (Photo: Kristin Luna)

 The most visited national park in the country sees a boom of visitors during summer months when the kids are out of school, the mountains are awash with greenery and the weather is prime for exploring.
-Planning a road trip through the Smokies?
-Consider adding these stops to your itinerary.
+Planning a road trip through the Smoky Mountains?
+Consider adding these stops to your itinerary for your family vacation.

 Start by exploring the square with its weekend markets and many nighttime events; then head down bustling Gay Street to see a performance at the historic Tennessee Theatre and test your ability to roll a strike at the underground, 11-lane Maple Hall Bowling Alley in the old J.C.
 Penney building.